grssnbchr/categorical-spatial-interpolation/analysis/index.md

 function of the number of neighbors that need to be taken into account for each grid cell.
 In other words: increasing `k` is a rather cheap operation in comparison to increasing the raster resolution.

+Notice how smaller regions disappear and how the boundaries between dialect regions are smoother.

 ``` r
 k <- 2000 # "k" for k-nearest-neighbour-interpolation